elys-network/elys/x/amm/spec/06_swap_txs_reordering.md

 To provide lowest slippage as possible on the block, module sort the swap requests into a specific order.

 This removes possibility of MEV attack on swap transactions.

-Instead of executing messages directly, on the endblocker, we store the requests on transient store and execute in specific order to minimize maximum slippage.
+MEV attacks are coming by changing transaction orders on the block.
+Instead of executing messages directly that is provided by validator, on the endblocker, we store the requests on transient store and execute in specific order to minimize maximum slippage.

 ## To consider on algorithm